 Triggers can include:

 - Dry skin

 - Reaction to metals such as nickel

-- Certain medications like interferon and topical antibiotic creams
+- Certain medications topical antibiotic creams

 - Skin damage from insect bites, scratches or chemicals

 Seborrheic dermatitis mainly affects the scalp, causing scaly patches, red skin and dandruff.
 In babies it’s known as cradle cap.
 It can also affect areas such as the face, sides of the nose, chest, eyelids and other oil-prone areas.